 Since we were already booked through to Nice, we casually headed towards the gate – and found that ours was only one of twenty gates being served by only three security checkpoints!
 With several hundred people ahead of us, we despaired of making it through in the half hour before departure.
 We then noticed that one line, a very short one, was reserved for first class passengers.
 However, no one seemed to be checking tickets; at least not before entry, so …

 After we were all on board for the flight to Nice, we found that we needn’t have worried; we would have to wait an hour on the ground for our flight to be able to fit into the air traffic over France.
 In Nice there were six people already in line at the car rental counter, which was staffed by one person.
-Fortunately another soon arrived, so now I was third in line.
+Fortunately another soon arrived, so now we were third in line.
 Unfortunately, the first guy, who only had a three-day rental, somehow had many time-consuming complexities.
 When we finally arrived at the counter they apologized (not really) for only having an air-conditioned automatic transmission Laguna available.
 (Although we were guaranteed an intermediate upgrade at the compact price, there was no promise of amenities.)

-At the Nice hotel, we were given the same lovely room as last year, with a balcony overlooking the fountains in the Park Massena and a view to the sea on the right and of the old town and Chateau hill in other directions, all illuminated to varying degrees at night.
+At the Nice Grand Hotel Aston, we were given the same lovely room as last year, with a balcony overlooking the fountains in the Park Massena and a view to the sea on the right and of the old town and Chateau Hill in other directions, all illuminated to varying degrees at night.
 (It was only the day before we left that we were assured of a room here for the first night – a convention had taken over the hotel through Saturday and we were on the waiting list.)
 The weather was cloudy and cool when we arrived but has been brilliantly sunny and pleasant since.
 Yesterday morning the Nice semi-marathon was conveniently routed in front of our hotel.

 As you may imagine, we've been enjoying great food and wine as well as seeing some more of the many sights that are still on our list.
-In two days we head to Aix to see some the Provence interior.
+In two days we head to Aix to see some of the Provence interior.